yusufozturk/panther/docs/gitbook/policies/scanning/README.md

 # Cloud Security

-## Overview

-To analyze and detect misconfigured cloud resources, Panther scans AWS accounts, models the **Resources** within them, and uses **Policies** to evaluate their desired secure state.
+Panther's Cloud Security works by scanning AWS accounts, modeling the **Resources** within them, using **Policies** to detect misconfigurations, and optionally remediating resources.

-Panther's Cloud Security capabilities can be used to detect security issues such as:
+Common security misconfigurations include:

-- S3 Buckets missing encryption
+- S3 Buckets without encryption
-- VPCs allowing inbound SSH traffic from `0.0.0.0/0`
+- Security Groups allowing inbound SSH traffic from `0.0.0.0/0`
-- Access Keys are older than 90 days
+- Access Keys being older than 90 days
-- IAM policies are too permissive
+- IAM policies that are too permissive

 ## How It Works